 Cockroaches can show up anytime, anywhere, quickly multiply, and wreak havoc in buildings, clean or not.
-These irritating pests are also tough and excellent at staying out of sight.
-If you’ve seen one on your property, there’s likely to be more hiding nearby, so what might seem like a minor issue can quickly become a serious problem.
+These irritating pests are also tough, resilient, and excellent at staying out of sight.
+If you’ve seen one on your property, there’s likely to be more hiding nearby, so what might seem like a small issue can quickly become a big problem.

-A cockroach infestation is unsettling and stressful, but also creates a health and safety risk.
-Roaches are known to spread disease, contaminate food, and aggravate asthma and allergies.
-In a business setting, even one sighting can damage your reputation or trigger violations that are picked up during a health inspection.
+A cockroach infestation isn’t just unsettling and stressful.
+It also creates a health and safety risk.
+Roaches can spread disease, contaminate food, and aggravate asthma and allergies.
+In business, even one sighting can damage your reputation or trigger violations that are picked up during a health inspection.

 Identify the Cockroach Species in Your Home or Business